 We have integrated our plasma DNA analysis into multiple clinical trials, including the national platform STAMPEDE trial for men starting androgen deprivation therapy.
 This complements our work leading the genomic analysis of solid tumour material from this trial as part of the STRATOSPHERE consortium, aiming to characterise hormone-naïve prostate cancer from men with metastatic prostate cancer.

 We are also part of multiple ongoing international efforts working to implement plasma analysis into clinical practice.
 In the PCF-SELECT international consortium we are developing a clinically useful plasma DNA targeted NGS assay and in the CRUK Accelerator Award funded PRIME project we are working to integrate all that we have learnt during these past years into a plasma based multimodal test for prostate cancer.

-Our group receives support from Cancer Research UK (CRUK), Prostate Cancer UK (PCUK), The European Union (EU), The Medical Research Council (MRC), the Prostate Cancer Foundation (PCF) and the Prostate Cancer Research Charity (PCRC), and our work wouldn’t be possible without the support of our patients and their families.
+Our group receives support from Cancer Research UK (CRUK), Prostate Cancer UK (PCUK), The European Union (EU), The Medical Research Council (MRC), the Prostate Cancer Foundation (PCF) and Prostate Cancer Research (PCR), and our work wouldn’t be possible without the support of our patients and their families.